interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/nominal_planning/conflict_higher_priority/conflict_higher_priority.md

 per **[astm.f3548.v21.SCD0030](../../../../../requirements/astm/f3548/v21.md)**.

 ### [Validate flight 1 not modified test step](../../validate_shared_operational_intent.md)
 The first flight should not have been modified.
+It is acceptable for the flight to have been deleted in the meantime.

 ### [Validate flight 2 sharing test step](../../validate_shared_operational_intent.md)